LiyuanW21/P.sojae3.0/Readme.txt

 ##A pre-configured IGV session is also available at: https://tinyurl.com/3uj9j7yu.
 ##Please note that the session link may not be permanently valid.
-##Users are kindly requested to cite the corresponding publication if these data are used.
+##Users are kindly requested to cite the corresponding publication if the processed datasets from this study are used.